wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 > Organizational Change Management (OCM) is essentially a wide-scale plan that aims to increase individual and organizational effectiveness by making use of <strong>behavioral science</strong> technology.
 The purpose of this is to reduce the chances of negative fallout in a business and to put more emphasis on the <strong>people side</strong> of how an organization can change. -- <a href="#MSI">MSI</a>

 > Organizational Change Management is commonly referred to as communication and training, but that is a very limited and inaccurate description.
 Change management has to do with the people side of the transformation.
 How jobs are going to be redefined.
 New organizational structures.
 Change impacts: understanding how people's roles and responsibilities are going to change.
 [Lack of attention to Change Management] is the number one reason why a majority of transformations fail -- because they don't address Organizational Change Management. --<a target="_blank" href="youtube.com/watch?v=0aUKyxkVgGk&list=RDCMUCJ3oB3ghEUdGhHnXZD4Dx3g&start_radio=1&rv=0aUKyxkVgGk&t=5m48s">VIDEO</a>: <a target="_blank" href="https://www.linkedin.com/in/erickimberling/">Eric Kimberling of consultancy Third Stage</a>.

-## Why?

-Positive changes to a business can help it be more efficient, less wasteful, and more productive.

-## It's not easy

-<a target="_blank" href="https://hbr.org/2020/06/3-things-youre-getting-wrong-about-organizational-change">A Harvard Business Review article</a> noted that "to stay in business, you need to reinvent yourself every 3 years".

-In the book "The Prince" (originally in 16th century Italian) by Niccolo Machiavelli, considered by many as the father of modern political science:

-> … there is nothing more difficult and dangerous, or more doubtful of success, than an attempt to introduce a new order of things…

-Implementing innovative solutions is hard work, and it requires strong collaboration and broad consensus building, not only with direct partners and supporters, but also amongst perceived competitors.[1]

-Research has shown that major transformational change has only a 30% chance of meeting all or most of the results expected.

-> Hence it is that, whenever the opponents of the new order of things have the opportunity to attack it, they will do it with the zeal of partisans, whilst the others defend it but feebly, so that it is dangerous to rely upon the latter.

-<a target="_blank" href="https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/">Kurt Lewin</a> (founder of Sociology at MIT) uses the word <strong>"subversion"</strong> not to imply any sinister motive, but to state what happens when change isn’t managed.

 ## The Formula Predicting Success